 More Contemporary Ceiling Fan Inspiration

 I love this sleek black fan.
-It adds a modern touch, though I hope it’s not too low in this cozy living room!
+It adds a contemporary touch, though I hope it’s not too low in this cozy living room!

 I think this wood blade fan is the perfect choice for this space!
-The natural wood adds warmth and softens up the modern, black and white bedroom.
+The natural wood adds warmth and softens up the minimalist, black and white bedroom.

 Love Modern decor style?
 Check out my Guide to Interior Design Styles for examples and photo inspiration.
 Also, be sure to take the design style quiz to find your unique interior decor style!